 I’m an early riser.

 The most important factor when it comes to finding the best morning routines is experimenting with what works for you.
+Don’t feel the pressure to conform to what others do, or follow the trends just because someone on Instagram is doing it.

 Here’s my ‘go-to’ checklist.
 The more of these I accomplish, the better my day is.